greenbrian/hc-vault-testing/README.md

 This is a minimal environment without high availability or TLS enabled purely to test Vault AppRole functionality for managing the initial secret (token) introduction.

-# Process

-To bring up the Ubuntu vm

-    vagrant up

 ## Vault AppRole Testing